 Make it easy to use

 Add an index to the front of the book or document, and cross-reference information within the text.
-Think about using tabs so salespeople can open directly to the information they need.
+Think about using tabs so salespeople can access the information they need.

 Introduce to new hires

-Incorporate it into orientation and training to familiarise your team with the playbook, and make it an essential part of your company’s culture.
+Incorporate it into orientation and training to familiarize your team with the playbook and make it an essential part of your company’s culture.

 Ask for feedback

-Use any suggestions you receive to make changes that make your playbook even easier to use and as helpful as possible.
-It may seem daunting, but at the end of the day, a customised sales playbook is a worthwhile investment for your business.
+Use any suggestions you receive to make changes that make your playbook easier to use and as helpful as possible.
+It may seem daunting, but at the end of the day, a customized sales playbook is a worthwhile investment for your business.